You know what’s beautiful? A crisp, concise bold message on a hat, the accessory that pulls your entire look together.

 Before the embroidery process can begin, we need to convert your file into a format that our embroidery machines can read.
 This process is called digitization.

-Submit your design to Printful in .jpg or .png format, and we’ll digitize it for a one-time fee of $8.95.
+Submit your design to Printful as a vector file (preferably in AI, PDF, or EPS formats, though high resolution PNG also works), and we’ll digitize it for a one-time fee of $8.95.
 But note that each style of embroidery requires a separate digitized file.
-So if you submit one design for 3D puff and later want the same design for flat embroidery, you’ll have digitize that too.
+So if you submit one design for 3D puff and later want the same design for flat embroidery, you’ll have to digitize that too.

 The size of your design will be based on the available embroidery area of the hat you choose.
 Some hats have a higher profile and therefore can print a higher design.
 Whereas there are low profile hats, like the 5-panel hats, which have a lower available height.